If you’re looking for castles in Belgium to visit and landed on this post, you’re lucky because I’m going to show you 12 magnificent ones!

 Your map of castles in Belgium

 I hope you’re full of inspiration to visit some Belgian castles now!
-These 8 castles were my top favourites so I hope you liked them!
+These 12 castles were my top favorites so I hope you liked them!

-If you want to visit anything else in Belgium, don’t hesitate to look at all my Belgian posts!
+If you want to visit other peculiar places in Belgium, don’t hesitate to look at the post about my favorite hidden gems in Belgium as well.